dpwiese/personal-website/content/posts/adaptive-mimo-python.md

 The current post presents a more complex example of a classical multi-input multi-output adaptive system.
 No attempt is made to explain the steps in the open-loop analysis or control synthesis, or prove stability - they are simply presented as-is.
 For more details on the design of such a controller see Reference [^narendra.stable.2005].
-This post is meant only as a quick walkthrough to share another example of the Python Control Systems Library.
+This post is meant only as a quick walkthrough to share another example of the Python Control Systems Library in action.

 # Open-Loop System